tfarina/isengard/c/namingconventions.md

 ## Pascal Case

-This convention capitalizes the first letter of each word, with no spaces or underscores between them.
+The PascalCase convention capitalizes the first letter of each word, with no spaces or underscores between them.

 ## Camel Case

-This convention capitalizes the first letter of each word except the first one, with no spaces or underscores between them.
+The camelCase convention capitalizes the first letter of each word except the first one, with no spaces or underscores between them.

 ## Snake Case